American beech (Fagus grandifolia)

 Fagaceae, the beech family

 How to recognize American beech.
-The 2-5 inch long alternately arranged, simple, sharply lobed ovate leaves are somewhat distinctive.
+The 2-5 inch long alternately arranged, simple, sharply toothed ovate leaves are somewhat distinctive.

 Beech leaves are marcescent, remaining attached to the tree even after withering.